audurannaj/the-simpsons/index.md

 The width of each edge is dependant on how many times two characters appeared together in a synopsis - the more often, the wider the edge.

 The networks did not seem to change much from season to season, with the largest nodes being **Homer** and **Bart** more often than not.
 However, when the centrality measures of these networks were analyzed, the importance of the female family members, i.e. **Marge** and **Lisa** seemed to be getting larger and larger as the seasons went by.
+This led to more analysis on the ratings and how the ratings were being divided between age groups and genders.
+This led to the realization that men's opinion of the series was the reason for the overall rating going down, but women's opinion on the series hadn't changed as drastically - one age group even had an upwards slope for the average rating over the years.

 See the work [here](https://audurannaj.github.io/the-simpsons/networks.html)